NormanDunbar/TraceCollier/README.md

   value="DUAL"
 ````
 This bind, on the other hand, has ``csi=31`` so it is using the WE8ISO8859P1 character set.
 You can see the value in the extract above.

+# Image Credits

+The image used in TraceMiner's logo - which you can see when you generate the documentation -  is used with gratitude.
+I obtained it from <http://www.clipartpanda.com/categories/miner-clipart>.